OCA/connector-redmine/redmine_import_time_entry/README.rst

 # Go to Connectors -> Redmine -> Backends and select your Redmine backend

-# Enter the name of the custom field used to identify projects in Redmine
+# Enter the name of the custom field (or standardRedmine field) used to identify projects in Redmine

 # Click on the button to test the custom field